TanushreeBorase/dsa-pathshala/README.md

 8.3) Magician and chocolates 🍫

+# Stacks

+9.1) Balanced parathesis

 # Queues

-9.1) Implementing queue from scratch
+10.1) Implementing queue from scratch

 # Hashmap

-10.1)  Functions on hashmap
+11.1)  Functions on hashmap

-10.2) Finding the repeating element
+11.2) Finding the repeating element

-10.3) Two out of three
+11.3) Two out of three

-10.4) Anagrams
+11.4) Anagrams

-10.5) 2 sum
+11.5) 2 sum

 # Graphs

-11.1) INtroduction to graphs , types, examples
+12.1) INtroduction to graphs , types, examples

-11.2) Delelete cycle in a directed graph
+12.2) Delelete cycle in a directed graph